pipe-mv/MusicPlayer/README.md

 ### What is this?

 This is a repo that houses the base code for a React.js application.
 The Music Player app will allow the user to search and play the video of any song.
-Additionally it will allow the users to save theirs favorite songs in a carousel easy to scroll and search for the favorite song once it is saved!
+Additionally it will display the lyrics and information about the singer or band.
+Also, allow the users to save theirs favorite songs in a carousel which make it easy to scroll and select the favorite song once it is saved!

 ![](./src/images/LandingPage.png)